 Students who earn degrees in sonography often do so in order to find work as a cardiovascular or vascular technologist or technician, or as a diagnostic medical sonographer.
 Due to growing demand for ultrasound expertise, the U.S. Department of Labor predicts that employment of diagnostic medical sonographers could increase by as much as 21 percent in Nebraska from 2012 to 2022.

-Top Cities for Nebraska College Students
+Featured Cities for Nebraska College Students

 According to estimates from the U.S. Census Bureau, Omaha was home to 434,353 residents in 2013.
 Of that population, approximately 32.5 percent of the state's working-age adults held a bachelor's degree in 2008-2012, and 88.1 percent had earned at least a high school diploma.
 As part of the Omaha-Council Bluffs metropolitan area, Omaha is home to several Fortune 500 companies and a slew of industries, including everything from food production and packaging to banking and construction.
-With its historical buildings and landmarks, low cost of living, and Midwestern charm, Omaha is seen by many as an exceptional place to earn a degree and settle down.
+With its historical buildings and landmarks, affordable cost of living, and Midwestern charm, Omaha is seen by many as an exceptional place to earn a degree and settle down.
 The National Center for Education shows a total of 18 colleges and universities in Omaha, including these popular schools:

 University of Nebraska Omaha